C H U R C H R E F O R M S E R I E S

 “You have heard that it was said, ‘An eye for an eye, and a tooth for a tooth.’
 But I say to you, do not resist an evil person; but whoever slaps you on your right cheek, turn the other to him also.…” Matthew 5: 38,39

-Another example of a superseded command would be how God now bestows salvation, which can no longer be received by sacrificing a lamb for Passover as was the case for the Old Covenant Hebrews.
+Another example of a superseded command is how God now bestows salvation, which can no longer be received by sacrificing a lamb for Passover as was the case for the Old Covenant Hebrews.
 That’s been remedied by Christ’s New Covenant.

 The process of salvation is now a free gift by grace, as it is the indwelling Christ in our spirit.
 We can’t work for that (i.e., we can’t sacrifice a lamb to get it), we receive it free by faith.
 Hence those who try to obtain it through obsolete laws are engaged in a futile exercise that will yield no positive result.

 “For it is by grace you have been saved through faith, and this not from yourselves; it is the gift of God, not of works lest any man should boast.”
 Ephesians 2:8